Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsection{Factor Zoo}

-In this subsection, we show that the baseline FF5M model, augmented with the higher-order factors selected by the FS-FMB procedure, effectively subsumes the majority of the factors in the factor zoo, or zoo factors.
+In this subsection, we show that the baseline FF5M model, augmented with the higher-order factors selected by the FS-FMB procedure, substantially reduces the majority of the factors in the factor zoo, or zoo factors.

 We employ two empirical methods to support this argument.
 First, we perform FMB regressions to test the significance of the SDF loading of each factor in the factor zoo, controlling for our higher-order factors.
 Second, we construct factor mimicking portfolios for the seven higher-order factors to conduct time-series asset pricing tests on the zoo factors.